Version 0.59.0

 Note

-Scaling transformations
+Scaling and mirror transformations

 Example